Connection string properties

 - Connect.
 Authenticated connections.
 Authenticates only when the client establishes a relationship with a server.

 - Pkt Integrity.
 Encrypted connections.
 Verifies that all data is received from the client and that it has not been changed in transit.

 - Pkt Privacy.
-Signed encryption, supported only for XMLA.
+Signed encryption, supported only for TCP.
 Verifies that all data is received from the client, that it has not been changed in transit, and protects the privacy of the data by encrypting it.

-For more information, see Establishing Secure Connections in ADOMD.NET
+To learn more, see Establishing Secure Connections in ADOMD.NET

 Specify a comma-delimited list of predefined roles to connect to a server or database using permissions conveyed by that role.
 If this property is omitted, all roles are used, and the effective permissions are the combination of all roles.
-Setting the property to an empty value (for example, Roles=' ') the client connection has no role membership.
+Setting the property to an empty value, for example,

 An administrator using this property connects using the permissions conveyed by the role.
 Some commands might fail if the role does not provide sufficient permission.